Adevenn/MyNetia/README.md

 To report any bugs or questions, anything, please send a mail to MyNetia-Help@outlook.com

-PS: Start with the "help" command or look at the examples ;)
+PS: Start with the "help" command ;)

 PPS : MyNetia is still in development, many features will come in the next days/weeks/years!
 Stay alert :D